 - You must obtain registration approval for each test required for your certification area.
 Approval is given 1 to 2 weeks from the time your scores are received from the Testing Center.

-- You must set up your educator profile at the Texas State Board for Educator Certification (SBEC) website to obtain your TEA ID number which you will use to register at http://cms.texes-ets.org/.
+- You must set up your educator profile to obtain your TEA ID number which you will use to register for the tests.
 You must create an ETS personal testing account before you can access the online registration.
 For more information, please see the certification testing page.

 If you have any questions about this information, please contact: